 With graduation and wedding season upon us, you may be faced with the arduous task of finding the proper way to thank others for their generosity.
 In some ways, it can be difficult to be on the receiving end: Not only do you have to accept your gift graciously, you also have to make sure your loved ones know how much you appreciated their kind gesture.

 Because many people feel anxious or unsure of themselves when it comes to writing a proper thank-you note, it’s a task that’s often put off until the last minute.
 However, procrastinating usually just makes a bad problem worse – the longer you wait, the more stressed out you’ll become.

 To help you get through that anxiety, here’s a guide to thank-you notes, including when they’re appropriate to send, how to create an effective one, and a few samples to get you started.

 Like it or not, the value of thank-you notes lies in more than just tradition.
 In all actuality, they help you accomplish several important goals:

-It’s a simple way of showing gratitude towards someone who has done something kind for you.
+It’s a simple way of showing gratitude toward someone who has done something kind for you.

 It keeps the communication loop open between you and that person.

-A thank you note extends the window of opportunity of communication with someone else, keeping your name in their mind.
-It’s for this reason that many people advise sending a thank you note after a job interview, as it will add a late positive to their opinion of you as they make a hiring decision.
-It can also serve to keep open communications with someone with whom you may have a strained or a small relationship.
+A thank-you note extends the window of opportunity of communication with someone else, keeping your name in their mind.
+It’s for this reason that many people advise sending a thank-you note after a job interview.

 Whenever you receive a gift, send a thank-you note.